-All Mental Health America of Lake County home visiting programs use the evidence-based Parents as Teachers curriculum to deliver the latest development-centered parenting information.
+All Mental Health America of Northwest Indiana home visiting programs use the evidence-based Parents as Teachers curriculum to deliver the latest development-centered parenting information.
 The program model embraces the assumption that the child’s home is the first and most influential learning model.

 The earliest years of a child’s life are critical for optimal development and provide the foundation for success in school and life.
 Working with parents of very young children is an opportunity to promote children’s readiness for school and set children on the path for school and life success.

 To connect with Parents as Teachers call Vickie at 219.736.4955 x118 or email email@example.com.

 fosters knowledge and confidence in pregnant and parenting teens

 to enhance the physical and emotional well-being of their young children, ages 0-5.
 The program is designed to provide intensive one-on-one support to empower young families to overcome significant barriers to family wellness and personal achievement.
 Credentialed parent educators work with teens to increase parent knowledge about child health and development, promote healthy behaviors for improved pregnancy outcomes, and to prevent subsequent pregnancies.

 Crucial to the success of the program is our strong partnership with schools which allows for engagement of teens in a lunch and learn format covering a variety of parenting issues aimed at promoting knowledge of positive parenting practices, an understanding of child development, an increase in parental confidence, a reduction in subsequent teen births and adverse childhood experiences.
 The program also focuses on the on topics important to teen parents today, i.e. finishing school, applying to colleges or trade schools, and seeking employment.

 To connect with Empowering Teens as Parents call Vickie at 219.736.4955 x118 or email firstname.lastname@example.org.

 Ready to Soar